 The solutions for problems

-The most cost efficient way to solve spot welding problems is to work with simulations in combinations with real live test.
+The most cost-efficient way to solve these problems is to work with simulations in combinations with a real live test.
 You need to focus on:

 - interactive CAE design with real welding process conditions

 You can optimize the process in a short time with software, whereas if you need to guess based on your experience it may take a lot of time and material before you have reached your goal.